AMERICAN PUBLIC WORKS ASSOCIATION

 SECTION 5.
 The Treasurer shall be elected annually to serve a term of one year and shall have custody of the funds, securities, and other valuable effects in the name of and to the credit of the Branch.
 The Treasurer shall receive all monies due the Branch, depositing them in a bank or in other safe and secure investments approved by the Executive Committee, all of which shall be in the name of the Branch.
 All checks and vouchers must be signed by the Treasurer.
 The Treasurer shall prepare and submit financial reports monthly to the Executive Committee and shall prepare necessary documents to be reviewed by the Branch Audit Committee.
 The Treasurer shall prepare and submit to the Florida Chapter such reports as may be required.
 At the expiration of the Treasurer’s term of office, the Treasurer shall turn over to his/her successor all books, papers, money, securities, and other valuable effects belonging to the Branch, taking a receipt therefore from the successor.

 SECTION 6.
-The Branch’s representative to the Florida Chapter hereinafter called the District Representative, shall be appointed annually by the Branch Executive Committee to serve for the current administrative year and shall represent the Branch to that body, attending regional and annual meetings of the Chapter, bringing Branch concerns to their attention, and informing the Branch of Chapter activities.
-An Alternate District Representative may be appointed annually by the Executive Committee to serve for the current administrative year and shall act for and on behalf of the District Representative in the event of the District Representative’s absence or inability to perform the duties of this position as determined by the Executive Committee.
+The Branch’s representative to the Florida Chapter hereinafter called the District Representative, shall be elected biennially by the Branch Executive Committee to serve for a two (2) year term and shall represent the Branch to that body, attending regional and annual meetings of the Chapter, bringing Branch concerns to their attention, and informing the Branch of Chapter activities.
+An Alternate District Representative may be appointed biennially by the Executive Committee to serve a two (2) year term and shall act for and on behalf of the District Representative in the event of the District Representative’s absence or inability to perform the duties of this position as determined by the Executive Committee.

 SECTION 8.
 The most recent Past Chairman holding current membership in APWA shall be an ex officio member of the Executive Committee and shall serve in an advisory capacity to the Chairman and the Executive Committee.
 It shall be the duty of the Past Chairman to preside at meetings of the Branch and the Executive Committee in the absence of the Chairman, and Vice Chairman.